nicolafabbrini/BunnyMQ/README.md

 ### Get all messages

-Create a list of messages reading the informations in the file:
+Creates a list of messages reading the informations in the file from the current pull pointer to the current push pointer.

--

 ### Optimisation

 Optimisation is performed when pushPointer > maxFileSizeBeforeOptimisation because every pull operation shifts the pointer without deleting the actual data from the file.
 The optimisation consists in shifting the messages from the current pullPointer position to the beginning of the file and updating the pointers accordingly.

-- Shift bytes from pullPointer to pushPointer at the beginning of the file.
+- Shifts bytes from pullPointer to pushPointer at the beginning of the file.
-- update and save new pullPointer
+- Updates and save new pullPointer
-- update and save new pushPointer
+- Updates and save new pushPointer

 That guarantees that the file will not grow up more than the specified size unless its capacity is too low for its current load of work.